Azure/azure-iot-sdk-java/supported_platforms.md

 The gradle version used in nightly tests is 3.6.3

-The build.gradle file that outlines more specifics can be found [here](./iot-e2e-tests/android/app/build.gradle)
+The build.gradle file that outlines more specifics can be found [here](./iot-e2e-tests/android/app/build.gradle).

 ### Older Android API versions

 Older API versions have known issues that we don't plan to fix.
-For additional details on that, see [this issue](https://github.com/Azure/azure-iot-sdk-java/issues/747)
+For additional details on that, see [this issue](https://github.com/Azure/azure-iot-sdk-java/issues/747).

 ## Miscellaneous support notes

 - This library has known compatibility issues with JDK 7 and below, and those JDK versions are not supported.
-- This library does not officially support being run on MacOS
+- This library does not officially support being run on MacOS.
 - This library does not officially support minification via [Proguard](http://android-doc.github.io/tools/help/proguard.html).
 - This library does not officially support being used in [Kotlin](https://kotlinlang.org) applications.